-Playtime is an essential part of your puppy’s daily routine.
-Not only does playing burn calories and improve strength and stamina, but it’s also an important part of your puppy’s mental and social development.
+Playtime is an essential part of any dog's daily routine; these great games for puppies not only burn calories and improve strength and stamina, they can also be an important part of your puppy’s mental and social development.

 This old classic is still one of the best games for you and your pup.
 A rousing game of fetch is not only a good form of exercise for your dog, but it’s also a great opportunity to get in some training.
 This is the perfect time to work on commands such as drop, sit, down, and stay.